Malleus Maleficarum: Main text

 The Malleus Maleficarum asserts that three elements are necessary for witchcraft: the evil intentions of the witch, the help of the Devil, and the permission of God.
 The treatise is divided into three sections.
 The first section is aimed at clergy and tries to refute critics who deny the reality of witchcraft, thereby hindering its prosecution.

 The second section describes the actual forms of witchcraft and its remedies.
 The third section is to assist judges confronting and combating witchcraft, and to aid the inquisitors by removing the burden from them.
-Each of the three sections has the prevailing themes of what is witchcraft and who is a witch.
+Each of the three sections has the prevailing themes of what witchcraft is and who is a witch.

 Section I

 Section I examines the concept of witchcraft theoretically, from the point of view of natural philosophy and theology.
 Specifically it addresses the question of whether witchcraft is a real phenomenon or imaginary, perhaps "deluding phantasms of the devil, or simply the fantasies of overwrought human minds".
 The conclusion drawn is that witchcraft must be real because the Devil is real.
 Witches entered into a pact with Satan to allow them the power to perform harmful magical acts, thus establishing an essential link between witches and the Devil.